abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/kolla-ansible-deployment.md

 layout: learningpathall
 ---

-## Deploy OpenStack on Azure Ubuntu 24.04 Arm64 using Kolla-Ansible
+## Deploy OpenStack on Azure Cobalt 100 VM using Kolla-Ansible

+{{% notice Note %}}Use the virtual machine prepared for Kolla-Ansible deployment (with dual NICs and a data disk).
+This setup is required for proper networking and storage configuration.{{% /notice %}}

 This guide walks you through deploying OpenStack using Kolla-Ansible on an Azure Ubuntu 24.04 Arm64 virtual machine.